-Please be reminded you have up to 8 lighting/ state changes within your piece.

-You can use hazer, you can use the glitter ball.
+Please be reminded you have up to 8 lighting/ state changes within your piece, you can use the glitter ball.
+We have a projector.

 We can cater to some specific lighting specials or requirements 2 weeks before production week.
 If you have something specific in mind, please contact the Ausdance ACT Team to discuss these possibilities.